toluwalojurotimiayeni/alx-low_level_programming/0x02-functions_nested_loops/README.md

-A function that finds and prints the sum of the even-valued terms
+A function that finds and prints the first 98 Fibonacci numbers, starting with 1 and 2